 Orban, Hadden, Stark, and Brown (2006) conducted an independent evaluation of the Mack IVI FOT (Houser, Groeller, & Bishop, 2006).
 The Mack FOT (Houser et al., 2006) evaluated the effectiveness of LDW systems in improving the safety of large trucks.
 The FOT (Houser et al., 2006) included 22 instrumented trucks with 31 drivers over 12 months; however, data from only six drivers were used due to changes in the experimental design during the course of the study.
 In addition to the naturalistic data collected during the FOT, historical crash data from GES and FARS were analyzed, and survey data were collected from large-truck drivers, managers, and mechanics.
 The results indicated that LDW systems could reduce the crash scenarios related to rollovers and roadway departures by 31% on straight highways.
-On curved roadways, LDW systems reduced crash scenarios related to rollovers and roadway was not statistically significant, likely due to an insufficient sample size.
+On curved roadways, LDW systems reduced crash scenarios related to rollovers and roadway departures by 34%; however, this effect on curved roadways was not statistically significant, likely due to an insufficient sample size.